Jana loves researching and sharing facts about the natural world, science, and history.

 The Physical Effects

 In 2018, the University of Naples wanted to know exactly how the drug affected the eels.
 The analysis found a disheartening set of problems.

 - Traces of cocaine in the brain, gills, and muscles

 - Swelling and disintegrating muscle tissue

-Needless to say, this could interfere with the eels' endurance when they go on their 6,000 kilometre (3,728 mile) trek to the ocean.
+Needless to say, this could interfere with the eels' endurance when they go on their 6,000-kilometre (3,728 miles) trek to the ocean.

 4. The Oldest Eel Lived in a Well

 In 1859, Samuel Nilsson threw an eel down a well.
 The 8-year-old boy wasn't being cruel.
 This was once a common practice in Sweden, and it benefited the household and the eel.
 During that time, families relied on their own water source, and an eel a day (or as long as it lived) kept the pests away.
 The creature was in a safe environment, and it ate well.
 The family, in turn, had relatively clean water.
 Relatively.
 Because, you know, there's still an eel down there.

 The property was bought by its current owner, the Kjellman family, in 1962.
 They knew about the eel in the well and became so fond of the creature that they named it Åle and showed it to their friends.